xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

         <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/azure-devops-intergration/expand-both.png" width=65%>

-2. Conduct Test Artifacts Mapping.
+2. Conduct Test Artifacts Mapping for ?

-    In the **Test Artifacts Mapping**, do as follows for submitting the test run:

-    - In the **Execution Status Mapping**, match the test results in Katalon Studio with the test outcomes in ADO.
+    - In the **Execution Status Mapping**, map the test results in Katalon Studio with the test outcomes in ADO.

         <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/azure-devops-intergration/status-mapping.png" width=70%>

-    - In the **Test Configuration Mapping**, match the **Execution OS/Device** and **Execution Browser/App** configured to run the tests in Katalon Studio with the **Test Configurations in Azure DevOps**.
+    - In the **Test Configuration Mapping**, map the **Execution OS/Device** and **Execution Browser/App** configured to run the tests in Katalon Studio with the **Test Configurations in Azure DevOps**.

         You can also **Add** or **Remove** item(s) to customize the settings.